Fairies and gnomes heading to Historic Spanish Point

 Visitors will discover whimsical fairy and gnome houses and experience family-friendly activities in the site’s four Elemental Lands (Earth, Air, Fire, and Water).

-Tickets, per day, are: for Historic Spanish Point Members: $12 for adults, $5 for children (12 and younger) and for Future Members: $15 for adults, $7 for children (12 and younger).
+Tickets, per day, are: for Historic Spanish Point members: $12 for adults, $5 for children (12 and younger) and for others: $15 for adults, $7 for children (12 and younger).
 The event is free for those 3 and younger.

 Post a comment as